mahalakshmi-veeraraj/Spring-Boot-Employee-Management-project/README.md

 Configured Spring Profiles for managing the application configuration across different environments.

-Configured Spring Actuator for monitoring the application in production.
+Configured Spring Boot Actuator for monitoring the application in production.

 Built as a JAR to ease the deployment process.